Academic Information

 summa cum laude (with highest honors) | 3.90 GPA |

-Note: Honors are calculated and awarded when degrees are posted.
+Note: Honors are calculated and awarded on the diploma and transcript when the degree are posted.

 George Whitworth Honors